willcassella/cro/README.md

 coroutines which make different tradeoffs than stackful ones do, and having both at your disposal is useful.

 Current features:
-- Ability to treat any function with a single void* argument and without a return type function as a coroutine
+- Ability to treat any function with a single void* argument and without a return type function as a coroutine/fiber entry point
 - Windows x64 support

 Almost current features: